-City of Norwich ARP
+City of Norwich ARPA

 OUR PLAN & HOW TO GET INVOLVED

-The Cultural Coalition is planning the following:
+The Cultural Coalition has completed the following:

-- provide updates and information
+- provided updates and information

-- December – hire a PT Norwich Arts & Culture Coordinator to serve as a dedicated arts & culture community engagement and program coordinator for the City of Norwich to assist with managing the local ARP funds.
+- December – hired a PT Norwich Arts & Culture Coordinator to serve as a dedicated arts & culture community engagement and program coordinator for the City of Norwich to assist with managing the local ARP funds.

 To read our full plan for the $500k, Norwich ARP 1% arts RECOMMENDATIONS FINAL 7.2.21.